RyanLandDev/Mazz/README.md

 Want to support Mazz code-wise?
 You've come to the right place!
 You are free to propose commits anywhere in the repository.
 You'll get a free cookie 🍪

 > ### What should I help with?
 You could help with anything!
 Helping us in any way helps.
-What helps us most?
-The answer to that is bug fixes.
+What helps us most? 🐞 <strong>Bug fixes</strong>.
 We love to work on new features, but unfortunately bugs come with that too.
 It would make our day if you helped fix one of them!
 Note: You should ensure the code you've made works.
 We can't use broken code.

 > ### Version Info